-Cover for over 70s with pre-existing medical conditions can often also be included in your travel insurance, subject to a simple, confidential screening process, which can be done online or over the phone.
+Travel insurance for over 70s with pre-existing medical conditions can often also be included in your cover, subject to a simple, confidential screening process, which can be done online or over the phone.
 Through our tailored policies, we provide all the cover you need for medical emergencies, loss, damage, missed departures, cancellations and much more.

 To find out exactly what cover we can provide for you, simply talk to our insurance experts on 0844 692 8444 or get a quote online.